janadari/user_management_web/README.md

 * Existing users show images from their image URLs; newly added users get a default image.

-* Dark mode is enabled by default (personal preference).
+* Dark mode is enabled by default (personal preference).(The design of this project has been created by me.)

 * Responsive design: the same layout is used for both mobile and tablet views.